IRCGraphic/SATURATION-TECHNIQUE-LUTS/README.md

 # SATURATION-TECHNIQUE-LUTS
-- 3 LUTs of a saturation technique from a Alex Jordan lesson (https://www.youtube.com/watch?v=Bbw9OO0PzS8) removing the texture component.
+- 3 LUTs of a saturation technique from a Alex Jordan lesson (https://www.youtube.com/watch?v=Bbw9OO0PzS8) but removing the texture component.
 - To reproduce the shadow and highlight adjustments of Davinci Resolve Primaries panel simply structure SHADOW SAT.cube and HIGHLIGHTS SAT.cube both in parallel nodes and adjust opacity of each other for controlling the amount, which by default is 100%.
 HIGHLIGHTS + SHADOWS SAT.cube reproduce both effects also at 100% amount.

 1. HIGHLIGHTS + SHADOWS SAT.cube https://github.com/IRCGraphic/SATURATION-TECHNIQUE-LUTS/blob/main/HIGHLIGHTS%20%2B%20SHADOWS%20SAT.cube